inkOfPixel/inkofpixel.com/_site/posts/headless-commerce.md

       > A headless solution is faster, always.

-      If someone has experience the opposite than he is not doing it right.
+      If someone has experience the opposite, he is not doing it right.
 A faster website means a better SEO score.\

       But most importantly page speed directly affects conversion.
 If your users have to wait a couple of seconds every time they change page or view a new